 Play' programme is based on key partnerships.

-OFC is working closely with UEFA and the Government of Australia – through its agencies the Australian Agency for International Development (AusAID) and the Australian Sports Commission (ASC) – UNICEF and Football Federation Australia (FFA) to roll out the programme across the Pacific over a three-year period between 2009 and 2012.
+In Phase one over a three-year period between 2009 and 2012 OFC worked closely with UEFA and the Government of Australia – through its agencies the Australian Agency for International Development (AusAID) and the Australian Sports Commission (ASC) and Football Federation Australia (FFA) in order to roll out the programme across the Pacific.
+Based on the success of the programme, the partnership was renewed which now includes UNICEF as an additional partner to phase two of the programme which is a four year period between 2014-2017.

 works closely with the member association, department of education and local